Skip to content

 Related party disclosure preparation - IAS 24 + ASC 850 Prepare related party disclosure schedule per IAS 24.18 (parent, joint ventures, associates, key management personnel) + ASC 850-10-50 (related party transactions, balances, terms) including aggregation rules and material individual transactions?
 Rules Engine Auditor

-IAS 24.18-22 + ASC 850-10-50-1 mandate disclosure of related party relationships, transactions and outstanding balances; IFRS 12.7-9 + IAS 24.17 require key management compensation breakdown; SEC Item 404 Regulation S-K parallel for US registrants; deterministic schedule generation from intercompany ledger
+IAS 24.18-22 and ASC 850-10-50-1 mandate disclosure of related party relationships, transactions and outstanding balances, and IFRS 12.7-9 and IAS 24.17 require a key management compensation breakdown, with SEC Item 404 of Regulation S-K the US parallel.
+The schedule is generated deterministically from the intercompany ledger.

 Decision Record